 What if my employer is no longer trading since I have had a manual handling injury?

-If your employer was insured when your workplace injury occurred, then their insurance company will have to pay the compensation claim if your case is successful.
+If your employer was insured when your workplace injury occurred, then their insurance company will have to pay the manual handling injury compensation claim if your case is successful.

 To speak to us about your manual handling injury compensation claim today, contact our accident at work solicitors on 0161 696 6235.

 It is our business to deliver legal services that work for our clients, and you can trust our specialists to take care of things on your behalf.

 Personal Injury Twitter Block

 Almost half (48%) of UK adults have not spoken to family members about their own Will and inheritance plans 43% of UK adults have not spoken to a family member about their loved ones’ Will and inheritance plans Half (50%) of UK adults are...

 - Louise Griffiths